 "This is a safety advisory: All staff and students are to follow these instructions.
-[INSERT ADDITIONAL INSTRUCTIONS]."
-Repeat 3 times.
+Evacuate to the emergency evacuation area."
+Repeat 3 times..

 CSSP 41 - Emergency Communications Templates

 These templates are basic messages that, depending on the situation, may need to be modified.
 These templates correspond to the items on the "Comms Flow Chart."